 Certainly, telepsychiatry has great potential to tackle disparities in mental health by making mental healthcare accessible to people living in rural and regional areas.
 Advancements in medical technology have accelerated the growth of telepsychiatry.
 That is to say, many large healthcare organizations such as the United States Department of Veterans Affairs and Medicare in Australia have adopted telepsychiatry as a means of delivering mental health services.
 In this article, we will highlight important findings from scientific research in telepsychiatry.

-For a start, telemedicine refers to the provision of healthcare from a distance through the use of technology, in many cases, videoconferencing.
-That is to say, telepsychiatry falls under the umbrella terms of telemedicine.
-Moreover, it includes the provision of a wide range of services such as psychiatric evaluations, patient education, therapy, and medication management.
+For a start, telemedicine refers to healthcare providers from a distance through technology, in many cases, videoconferencing.
+That is to say; telepsychiatry falls under the umbrella terms of telemedicine.
+Moreover, it includes providing a wide range of services such as psychiatric evaluations, patient education, therapy, and medication management.

-This involves direct interaction between a patient and his or her psychiatrist.
+This involves direct interaction between a patient and their psychiatrist.
 For example, communicating with your psychiatrist via Skype.
-Further, it also involves the provision of support (mental care expertise and consultation) by psychiatrists to primary care providers.
+Further, it also involves providing support (mental care expertise and consultation) by psychiatrists to primary care providers.

 The Tripple Aim Framework of providing health services focuses on care, cost-effectiveness, and health needs.
 The authors of the above-mentioned study reviewed over 500 studies on telepsychiatry and concluded that this form of service delivery does meet those three needs.

 What you should know

 The researchers went on to say that “the evidence reviewed suggests that telepsychiatry is comparable to FTF (face-to-face) in the reliability of assessment and effective treatment of a range of behavioural and mental health disorders”.

 Some downsides to telepsychiatry are the challenges dealing with psychiatric emergencies and limited internet connectivity in some remote regions.